“America…You are our friends!”

 Women can feel very comfortable traveling to Iran.

 Looking up at the ceiling in the main dome, one can easily see how the carpet designers in the centuries since were influenced and how these designs are reflected in Persian carpets of subsequent centuries.
-There will be plenty of time to devote to visiting this area, including the Bazar-e Bozorg, Isfahan’s main bazaar, as well as other buildings surrounding the beautifully designed Naghch-E-Jahan square, including the Imam mosque, Sheikh Lotfollah mosque and the Ali Ghapu Palace.
+There will be plenty of time to devote to visiting this area, including the Bazar-e Bozorg, Isfahan’s main bazaar, as well as other buildings surrounding the beautifully designed Naghch-E-Jahan square, including the Imam mosque, Sheikh Lotfollah Mosque, and the Ali Ghapu Palace.
 In addition, your touring will include a visit to the Tchehel Sotoun Palace built as a pleasure pavilion and reception hall in the 17th century.
 Dinner and overnight Isfahan.
 (B, L, D)

 Friday, December 14 – Isfahan

-Today touring of Isfahan continues, visiting the bridges of Isfahan; Khadju, Siose and Chahrestan.
-Following lunch, you will visit the Armenian quarter to see the Armenian church and the community’s museum.
+Today touring of Isfahan continues, visiting the bridges of Isfahan; Khadju, Siose, and Chahrestan.
+Following lunch, you will visit the Armenian quarter to see the Armenian Church and the community’s museum.
 Dinner and overnight in Isfahan.
 (B, L, D)

 Saturday, December 15 – Kashan/Qom/Tehran

 This morning you depart Isfahan and drive back to Tehran, with stops en route.
 Your first stop will be in Kashan.
 Known for the city’s famed carpets, Kashan rose to prominence during the Seljuk period from the 11th to 13th century, where it became legendary for rugs, ceramics and tile work.
-These crafts were elevated to an even higher art from under Shah Abbas I, during the 16th and 17th centuries.
-Following an earthquake in 1779, destroying much of the city, the subsequent Qajar dynastry spent abundantly to rebuild the city.
+These crafts were elevated to an even higher art form under Shah Abbas I, during the 16th and 17th centuries.
+Following an earthquake in 1779, destroying much of the city, the subsequent Qajar dynasty spent abundantly to rebuild the city.
 You depart Kashan and continue your drive towards Tehran, making another stop, in Qom.
 Known as the holiest city in Iran, second only to Mashad, Qom is the seat of the Islamic council that governs Iran today.
 The city is filled with Mullahs who come to Qom for their religious training.
 You will have an opportunity to see the mausoleum of Hazrat Masume, the burial place of Imam Reza’s sister Fatmah, who died in the 9th century.
 Forbidden for non-Muslims to enter, you will see this structure from the outside.
 Continue on to Tehran, with a late afternoon/early evening arrival.
-A visit will also be made to the Tehran Bazaar, a maze of alleyways that serves not only as the economic heart of the city, but with this economic importance, the merchants of the bazaar have become a major political force in modern Iran, so much so that the “bazaaris” are an important constituency for anyone who intends to govern Iran.
+A visit will also be made to the Tehran Bazaar, a maze of alleyways that serves not only as the economic heart of the city but with this economic importance, the merchants of the bazaar have become a major political force in modern Iran, so much so that the “bazaaris” are an important constituency for anyone who intends to govern Iran.